ShahrukhGouhar/Analysis-of-Scheduled-Commercial-Banks-Net-Non-performing-Asset/README.md

 In the LOW range NNPA ratio it has increasing trend for PUBLIC SECTOR BANKS while slight decreasing for PRIVATE SECTOR BANKS.

-Over all if PUBLIC SECTOR BANKS lend more trem loans then there NNPA will increase only in LOW range
+Over all if PUBLIC SECTOR BANKS lend more term loans then there NNPA will increase only in LOW range
 _________________________________________________________________________________________________________________________________________
 #### Bank group and NNPA ratio bracket wise variation of NNPA ratio with Priority Sector advances to total advances ratio